paigemoody/visual-scout/README.md

     visual-scout generate-grids
 ```

 ## `generate-labels`

-This is where you will use an OpenAI model (just OpenAI is supported, for now) to extact information about the visual elements of your videos.
-It sends each media file's grided frames generated above and stored in `outputs/output_grids/`, to OpenAI along with a promot which instructs the model to return a json object containing everything it sees in the video.
+This processes uses an OpenAI model (just OpenAI is supported, for now) to extact information about the visual elements of your videos.
+It sends each media file's grided frames (generated above and stored in `outputs/output_grids/`) to OpenAI along with a promot which instructs the model to return a json object containing everything it "sees" in the video.

 The output of this command includes:
 - An individual json file containing the visual elements for each individual grid file, and
 - One large json file that combines all the individual json files into one json file per input media file, associating each group of elements to their corresponding timestamp.

 ### Usage